open-mesh-mirror/alfred/README.rst

 still run alfred from the command line.
 The relevant options are (for a full list of options, run alfred -h):

-  -i, --interface             specify the interface to listen on -b                          specify the batman-adv interface configured on
+  -i, --interface             specify the interface to listen on. use 'none'
-                              the system (default: bat0). use 'none' to disable the batman-adv based best server selection
+                              to disable interface operations -b                          specify the batman-adv interface configured on the system (default: bat0). use 'none' to disable the batman-adv based best server selection